 I start every practice session with a long version of my “groove scales.”
-I play very slow, and “monitor” my body, make sure shoulders are loose, that I am breathing deep and not “pushing” or “squeezing” the notes too hard.
+I play very slow, and “monitor” my body, making sure my shoulders are loose, that I am breathing deep, and not “pushing” or “squeezing” the notes too hard.

 It’s also a good idea to try not to let your head hang way forward and get it comfortably sitting over your shoulders.
 A “forward head” causes all kinds of discomfort.

 After scales, I’ll play music VERY SLOW with a DEEP POCKET, and making sure nothing is strained or stressed.
 Grooving helps relaxation, so I play “loose as a goose!”

 The picture we hold in mind influences our body!